tanc7/Facerider/README.md

 ![](https://www.offensive-security.com/wp-content/uploads/2014/12/nethunter-onePlus-300x280.png)

 Hello, so I just got my brand new/used OnePlus One and immediately added Kali NetHunter to it.
 Only to my dismay, that a number of features are broken.
+(However a handful of features such as the Duckhunter HID module worked like a charm, not to knock on the original devs of Nethunter)

 **This repo specifically fixes the functionality of the MITMf overlay on your NetHunter App**.
 Rather than try to fix the overlay's mitmf command-line-parser (it leaves empty --whitelist and --blacklist options causing the attack to break on runtime), I decided to write a simple Python script with a centralized configuration option in ./Facerider/mitmf.cfg